yairgil/Docker-Provider/README.md

    ```

 ### Build Docker Provider Shell Bundle and Docker Image and Publish Docker Image
+> Note: If you are using WSL2, ensure Docker for windows running Linux containers mode to build Linux agent image successfully
 ```
 cd ~/Docker-Provider/kubernetes/linux/dockerbuild
 sudo docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>`